SageHack/hacklair/content/howto/python.md

 On Atom you’ll also have to install the [linter](https://github.com/AtomLinter/Linter) and [linter-flake8](https://atom.io/packages/linter-flake8) plugins.

+## Starting with basics

+[CodeCademy.com](http://www.codecademy.com/) is a great site to learn.
+It’s free and offer different classes in many languages.
+That’s always where I start when picking up a new language.

 ## From Pycon 2015

 Here’s a few vids from [Python 2015 conferences] (https://www.youtube.com/channel/UCgxzjK6GuOHVKR_08TT4hJQ) that you should watch at some point :